MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-1906.md

 ## Build reference

-The Azure Stack 1906 update build number is **1.1906.x.xx**.
+The Azure Stack 1906 update build number is **1.1906.0.21**.

 ### Update type

-The Azure Stack 1906 update build type is **Full**.
+The Azure Stack 1906 update build type is **Express**.
 For more information about update build types, see the [Manage updates in Azure Stack](azure-stack-updates.md) article.

 ## What's in this update